How to transfer a credit card balance

 Look for low or 0% balance transfer deals and compare how long the introductory period lasts, plus any fees you’ll be charged for the balance transfer.

-Today, the longest interest-free introductory period available is 35
+The longest interest-free introductory period currently available is 36

 ^ months, subject to eligibility.